 - Gonioscope- Gonioscope is a lens which is placed over the eye of the patient that helps doctor to grab information about the drainage angle.
 This is the area that allowsthe fluid that controls the pressure.
 It helps to classify two main types of glaucoma.
 Open-angle Glaucoma and Angle-Closure Glaucoma.

 - Ultrasound Pachymetry-Helps to measure the corneal thickness.
 The eye pressure measurements can be affected by variations in the thickness of corneal.

 - Disc Stereo Photography- This machine is used to measure the optic nerve and also helps to check the changes over a period of time.

-As we have learnt about the Glaucoma in the above article.
-Now we should know about the best hospital in India which provides the necessary treatment.
+As we learn about the Glaucoma above in the article.
+Now we should know about the hospitals in India which helps to patient for the treatment.
 Following is the list of eye hospitals in major cities of India.